Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/support/odbc-support-and-limitations.md

 ## Timestream Data Types
 Timestream SQL support scalar types int, bigint, boolean, double, varchar, date, time, timestamp, interval_year_month and interval_day_second.
 Their values could be fetched based using their corresponding SQL data types or as a string/unicode string.

-Besides complex data types are also supported.
+Besides regular data types, complex data types are also supported.
 Complex types include Array, Row and Timeseries.
 These complex types data could only be fetched as a string using our driver.

 ### Timeseries format
 Wrapped in "[]".
 Each item is wrapped in "{}" and separated from each other by ",".